You have no items in your shopping basket.

 Conclusion and recommendations

 Employee burnout is a hidden epidemic that can no longer be ignored, especially in the health and social care sector.
 Addressing this crisis requires empathy, understanding, proactive dialogue, and continuous engagement.
-It's not just about treating symptoms, but about implementing systemic changes to tackle the root causes of burnout.
+It's not just about treating symptoms but about implementing systemic changes to tackle the root causes of burnout.

 Health and social care leaders are encouraged to create an open dialogue about mental health and burnout, invest in regular training for managers, and implement systemic changes to promote a more empathetic and supportive work culture.
 Remember, a healthy team is a productive team.
+Let's work together to build a resilient, empathetic, and burnout-free health and social care sector.

 Key points to remember